 In fact, the direct effect of the presence of expellees is positive and significant.
-This is consistent with the observation that there is a positive correlation (0.217) between areas of historical Nazi support and areas where expellees are allocated, but also that expellees have traditionally supported more conservative parties.
+This is consistent with the observation that there is a positive correlation (0.224) between areas of historical Nazi support and areas where expellees are allocated, but also that expellees have traditionally supported more conservative parties.
 However, we estimate also a large, negative and significant interaction term, suggesting that more expellees weaken the historical persistence of right-wing voting.
 This effect is also quantitatively important.
-Communities at the 75th percentile of the distribution of expellees presence witness almost no effect of NSDAP voting on AfD results (point estimate: 0.0257), and for communities with even higher shares (in some regions, 40%-50% of post-war population were expellees) the effect becomes zero or negative.
-Figure 4 displays the marginal effect of historical NSDAP support at different levels of expellees presence.
+Communities at the 75th percentile of the distribution of expellees presence witness almost no effect of NSDAP voting on AfD results (point estimate: -0.0293).
+Figure 5 displays the marginal effect of historical NSDAP support at different levels of expellees presence.